How to Build a Composite Deck: What You Need to Know

 - How do you want your deck to be laid out?

 - What composite material/materials do you need to produce your ideal deck?

 Once you have this information, you can much easier draw a plan of your deck up.
 From here, you can then focus on getting council approval for building the deck.

 Before you even buy your decking materials, check with your local council for regulations regarding your planned deck installation.
-They will advise what planning and building approvals are needed, as well as what restrictions apply – if any – for your area and intended project.
+It is likely you will need Council approval for your deck.
+They will advise on what planning and building approvals are needed, as well as what restrictions apply – if any, – for your area and intended project.

 It’s important to consider what clearances you need to ensure adequate ventilation beneath the decking.
 Will you be installing it over earth/grassed areas, or over existing concrete or paved areas?

 With NewTechWood decking, the following clearances would apply: